Beginner’s guide to Red Dots

 The dictionary definition of a red dot sight is: a non-magnified “reflex” style sighting system that provides an illuminated red dot for the shooter to use as a point of aim.

-Basically, it is a housing that you put on top of your gun with a window in it that you look through at your target.
+Basically, it is a window you put on top of your gun that you look through at your target.
 In that window, there is a red dot that tells you where your shot will hit on the target.** You no longer line up 3 iron sights, you just aim that little red dot where you want to hit and press the trigger.

 Red dots can be mounted to just about any firearm type out there: Pistol, Rifle, Shotgun, etc. Though you’ll find it’s tricky to get them onto a revolver without some gunsmithing work and some fancy attachment accessories (more on putting them on your gun later.)
 For our purposes we’re going to be talking about red dots as they relate to handguns, mainly semi-automatics.